 Make sure propane canisters are turned off and stored separately from cooking elements.
 Most camping dishware is durable and scratch- and crack-proof, but you may choose to pad them with rags to prevent any movement during transport.

-At Just Store It!, our storage units are designed to address the variety of needs our customers have.
-Whether you have just the basics or all the bells and whistles, we have a storage space just for you.
-Contact us today to reserve your storage unit.
+At Just Store It!, our storage units in Clarksville, TN are designed to address the variety of needs our customers have.
+Whether you have just the basics or all the bells and whistles, we have a storage facility just for you.
+Contact us today to reserve a storage unit for your camping gear today.